Michael-Kidd/4th-Year---Emerging-Technology/README.md

 Install Anaconda along with python, During the installation make sure to choose the option to add python and Anaconda to the envoirnment path.
 Download Anaconda from the following location.

 [Anaconda Download Link](https://www.anaconda.com/download/)

+To Install Anaconda Click the Link Above and your will see the following screen:

 Install keras by running the following command in a Command Line: <br />